Acea (company)

 Acea Spa (originally an acronym for Azienda Comunale Elettricità e Acque—Electricity and Water Municipal Utility) is a multiutility operative in the management and development of networks and services in the water, energy and environmental sectors.
-Originally the city of Rome's provider, the Acea group is the main national operator in the water sector with a catchment area of about 9 million people, and manages integrated water services—aqueduct, sewerage and purification—that span the territories of Rome and Frosinone, as well as their respective provinces.
-Acea is also present in the regions of Lazio, Tuscany, Umbria, Molise and Campania, is listed on the Milan Stock Exchange and is part of the FTSE Italia Mid Cap index.
+Originally the city of Rome's provider, the Acea group is the main national operator in the water sector with a catchment area of about 10 million people, and manages integrated water services—aqueduct, sewerage and purification—that span the territories of Rome and Frosinone, as well as their respective provinces.
+Acea's activity is concentrated in Lazio, Tuscany, Umbria, Molise and Campania, as well as in some Latin American countries including Honduras, Peru and the Dominican Republic.

+Acea is listed on the Borsa Italiana and is part of the FTSE Italia Mid Cap index.

 History

 Rome’s Municipal Electric company, better known by its Italian acronym AEM (for "Azienda Elettrica Municipale"), was founded in 1909 to provide public and private street lighting.
 In 1912, AEM opened the Centrale Montemartini, its first thermoelectric power plant through which AEM started selling electricity in Rome.

 In 1937, the governor of Rome entrusted the company with building and managing of aqueducts as well as the water distribution network for the city.
 With the newfound responsibilities, AEM changed its name to AGEA (an acronym for "Azienda Governatoriale Elettricità e Acque", Italian for "Government Electricity and Water Company") before changing it again to its current name Acea in 1945.
 At the end of World War II, the Centrale Montemartini was the only available power plant still operational because it coincidentally escaped the bombings.

 In 1953, the Municipal Council of Rome approved Acea’s plan for self-sufficiency in electricity with the aim of improving the city's water system.
 For the Rome Olympics in 1960, Acea also took responsibility for the city’s public lighting systems.

 In 1964, Acea gained control of Rome’s entire water network on the expiry of the concession to Acqua Pia Antica Marcia for the management of the Marcio Aqueduct.

 In 1976, Acea’s plan for hydro-sanitary and street lighting refurbishment was approved within the framework of the redevelopment policy of Rome’s suburbs launched by the Rome Municipality.
 In 1979, the Peschiera-Capore aqueduct system was completed, which continues to be Rome's main water source.

 It was in 1985 that the company completed the management of the water cycle by taking on purification services.